Idehed/cityexplorer-frontend/README.md

 __Profile page__

 On the profile page, you will see basic information like, how many posts, followers, and how many you are following.
-The user can edit their profile and add more text about.
+The user can edit their profile by pressing the dropdown menu with 3 dots.

 ![Profile](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/e6b5bc58-2165-432a-9b2d-74ba33639ab0)